 Where the design community meets.

-Atlanta, GA creator/host of Revision Path Joined over 6 years ago via an invitation from Nathan P.
+Atlanta, GA creator/host of Revision Path Joined almost 7 years ago via an invitation from Nathan P.

 The great thing about talking with so many people for Revision Path is discovering just how many things we share in common with our fellow brothers and sisters.
 That’s why I’m so glad for folks like William Hill who are out here embodying what it means to work with purpose.